sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

     - file formats
     - APIs
     - data-exports
-  - Increase transfer of systems runtime to third party Cloud service providers (Cloud First Strategy)
+  - Increase number of workloads migrated to cloud environments (Cloud First Strategy)
+- Applicable to all scenarios
+  - Increased speed and flexibility for changes

 ## Appendix A - Business Case (Diagnostic)